DAIRY - Modern-day pasteurization

 Enough change has happened in the world of pasteurization that I just had to write about it.
 It's weird actually.
 Whoever thought that pasteurization would be a topic of concern but that is exactly what it has become because no one has recognized what the dairy (cattle) industry has done that has a direct link to the massive numbers of people who have been diagnosed with "lactose intolerance".

 Because of the change in farming methods in the late 1980's-early 90's, it has been necessary to administer antibiotics to cattle and dairy cows so that we consumers don't get sick.
 It has also become standard practice to "ultra-pasteurize" all milk to ensure the killing off of all bacteria - even the good ones.
 This method also kills off necessary enzymes.
 We need enzymes to help us digest the food we're eating.
 So the plastic jugs of ultra-pasteurized milk on all the grocery store shelves are virtually jugs of dead, white liquid that used to be milk but no longer has any life-giving nutrients in it.
-This "milk" is toxic to many people, including young people with developing brains and bodies, due to the lack of any enzymatic and nutritional life in it and also due to the plastic containers the milk is stored in.
+This "milk" is toxic to everyone, especially young people and children with developing brains and bodies, due to the lack of any enzymatic and nutritional life in it, not to mention the plastic containers the milk is stored in.
 So far I've not seen one plastic milk jug with a "BPA-FREE" sticker on it or any indication that the plastic is a safer and more environmentally safe so that the plastic chemicals will not leach into the milk.
-And, as a person who was raised on whole, non-homogenized milk sold in glass bottles, I know the difference in taste and texture between the good milk I had as a child (rich and sweet) and the antibiotic-chemical-laden liquid they call "milk" sold in plastic jugs today.
+And, as a person who was raised on whole, non-homogenized milk sold in glass bottles, I know the difference in taste and texture between the good milk I had as a child (rich and sweet) and the antibiotic-chemical-laden-over-pasteurized liquid they call "milk" sold in plastic jugs today.

 For more information on what has happened to the cattle/dairy industry, please visit this link: